CERT-Polska/n6/docs/install_and_conf/step_by_step/system.md

 $ systemctl restart apache2
 ```

-## Debian dependencies
+## Debian dependencies and tools

 You should install the essential Debian packages:

+!!! important

-> Note: Add the "contrib" repository in `/etc/apt/sources.list` if needed.
+    Add the "contrib" repository in `/etc/apt/sources.list` if needed.

 ```bash
 $ sudo apt-get update